Fevre Dream: Plot

-The ancient and evil Damon Julian, a rival bloodmaster, formerly of New Orleans, soon learns of Joshua's efforts.
-He boards the Fevre Dream with his own vampire followers and manages to overpower and depose Joshua, becoming the new bloodmaster of all vampires aboard the Fevre Dream, including Joshua.
-Abner escapes and sets out to hunt the Fevre Dream, which Julian now uses for his own nefarious purposes.
-Marsh spends his remaining money searching up and down the Mississippi and its tributaries to retake his lost, now demonic ship.
-After a failed attempt to retake the ship, Joshua convinces him to give up as he has already lost.
-Marsh later serves as an agent of the Underground Railroad and a U.S. Navy officer during the American Civil War, all the while being haunted by the memory of his lost riverboat, which he retells as a ghost story to people.
+The ancient and evil Damon Julian, a rival bloodmaster, soon learns of Joshua's efforts.
+He boards the Fevre Dream with his own vampire followers and manages to overpower and depose Joshua, becoming the new bloodmaster of all vampires.
+Abner escapes and sets out to search for the Fevre Dream, which Julian now uses for his own nefarious purposes.
+After a failed attempt to retake the ship, Joshua convinces Abner to give up as he has already lost.

+Abner later serves as an agent of the Underground Railroad and the United States Navy during the Civil War, all the while being haunted by the memory of his lost riverboat, which he retells to others as a ghost story.
 Years later, in 1870, he receives a surprising letter from Joshua.
-A retired Abner travels to New Orleans where he learns that Joshua's mate Cynthia is pregnant with his child which has given him hope for his people and the will to finally depose of the evil bloodmaster who has ruined both of their dreams.
-Aboard the decaying Fevre Dream, the two vampires eventually square off, with the aid of Abner and the betrayal of Julian's thrall Sour-Billy, Joshua finally overpowers Julian and becomes the bloodmaster once again, before Abner kills Julian for good.
+He travels to New Orleans, where he learns Joshua's mate Cynthia is pregnant, giving Joshua the will to finally depose Julian.
+Aboard the decaying Fevre Dream, the two vampires eventually square off.
+With the aid of Abner and the betrayal of Julian's thrall Sour Billy, Joshua finally overpowers Julian and becomes the bloodmaster once again, before Abner kills Julian for good.

 The novel closes many decades later by suggesting that all vampires, though still effectively immortal, were eventually freed from their blood addiction by Joshua's potion and Abner's brave efforts on their behalf.
-They make nighttime pilgrimages to Abner's grave overlooking the Mississippi, continuing to honor his heroic contribution to their cause of freedom, Joshua most often of all.
+They make nighttime pilgrimages to Abner's grave overlooking the river, continuing to honor his heroic contribution to their cause of freedom, Joshua most often of all.

-Adaptations

-Comics
+Graphic novel adaptation

 In 2010, Avatar Press published a 10-issue graphic novel adaptation by writer Daniel Abraham and artist Rafa Lopez.
 Mike Wolfer illustrated each cover for the miniseries, which was then collected and published by Avatar in 2011 as a single-volume hardcover.